 This 4-day Project Management Professional bootcamp gives participants the confidence and skills they need to pass the PMP certification exam.
 Participants examine the PMP exam’s five process groups and ten knowledge areas.
 Provided study materials include four proprietary training books, an online training course, fifty-three online PDU credits, and PMP application preparation tool.
 This course satisfies part of PMI’s continuing education requirement.

 UNC-Chapel Hill offers 24-week part-time courses in web development, data analytics, or digital marketing in Chapel Hill or Raleigh, North Carolina.
-Students can take advantage of many career support options, like mock interviews, portfolio reviews, and one-on-one career training.
 The bootcamps are offered through The William and Ida Friday Center for Continuing Education in partnership with Trilogy Education Services.

 This program provides a comprehensive foundation in data analytics in 24-weeks.
 This course covers the fundamentals of statistics, Python, Tableau, SQL, and HTML/CSS.
 Graduates of this program will have a robust professional portfolio to get them started in their careers.